 - 3. Test for continuity across the terminals of the switch with the Motor Carriage in the Neutral position.
 The switch should measure as CLOSED. - 4.
 Pull the carriage toward the rear of the machine until it stops against the Router Stop Plate.
 The switch should now measure as OPEN. - 5.
-If the switch does not OPEN, adjust the magnet 1/16" farther away from the switch and repeat step 4 until the switch measures OPEN with the carriage held against the Stop Plate.
-If no more adjustment can be made, flip the magnet 180 degrees to see if that will allow the switch to open during testing. - 6.
+If the switch does not OPEN, adjust the magnet 1/16" farther away from the switch and repeat step 4 until the switch measures OPEN with the carriage held against the Stop Plate. - 6.
 If the switch continuously measures CLOSED regardless how far away the magnet is, replace the switch and magnet. - 7.
 If the switch measures OPEN while the Motor Carriage is in neutral position, adjust the magnet 1/16" closer to the switch and repeat the test.
 Make additional adjustments closer until the switch measures CLOSED.